etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 Management on scale
 ===================

-* Large fleet of servers
+* Large fleet of servers in cloud
 * Mass deployment
 * Frequent re-purposing
 * Automation